publications

 Fermions are fundamental particles which obey seemingly bizarre quantum-mechanical principles, yet constitute all the ordinary matter that we inhabit.
 As such, their study is heavily motivated from both fundamental and practical incentives.
 In this dissertation, we will explore how the tools of quantum information and computation can assist us on both of these fronts.
 We primarily do so through the task of partial state learning: tomographic protocols for acquiring a reduced, but sufficient, classical description of a quantum system.
 Developing fast methods for partial tomography addresses a critical bottleneck in quantum simulation algorithms, which is a particularly pressing issue for currently available, imperfect quantum machines.
 At the same time, in the search for such protocols, we also refine our notion of what it means to learn quantum states.
 One important example is the ability to articulate, from a computational perspective, how the learning of fermions contrasts with other types of particles.

 The main results of this dissertation are as follows.
 First, we introduce a protocol called fermionic classical shadows that efficiently learns all local properties of a many-fermion system.
 We furthermore show that this protocol is optimal, in the sense that information-theoretic arguments imply matching lower bounds for the fundamental complexity of this learning task.
 Next, we extend the theory to a noise-robust formulation called symmetry-adjusted classical shadows, which uses symmetry in the quantum system to mitigate errors that occur during the quantum computation.
 We establish a rigorous theory for this protocol, as well as demonstrate realistic, near-term performance with comprehensive numerical experiments.
 We then study unitary partitioning, an alternative strategy for easing the measurement complexity of Hamiltonians for interacting electrons.
 Finally, we draw surprising connections between a hard classical optimization problem, known as the noncommutative Grothendieck problem, and the simulation of fermions.
-We establish a natural embedding of the classical problem into a fermionic one and provide both theoretical and numerical evidence that quantum computers can provide high-quality solutions over classical approximations through this embedding. - Group-theoretic error mitigation enabled by classical shadows and symmetriesAndrew Zhao , and Akimasa MiyakearXiv:2310.03071, 2023
+We establish a natural embedding of the classical problem into a fermionic one and provide both theoretical and numerical evidence that quantum computers can provide high-quality solutions over classical approximations through this embedding. - Group-theoretic error mitigation enabled by classical shadows and symmetriesAndrew Zhao , and Akimasa Miyakenpj Quantum Information, 2024

-Estimating expectation values is a key subroutine in many quantum algorithms.
-However, near-term implementations face two major challenges: a limited number of samples to learn a large collection of observables, and the accumulation of errors in devices without quantum error correction.
-To address these challenges simultaneously, we develop a quantum error-mitigation strategy which unifies the group-theoretic structure of classical-shadow tomography with symmetries in quantum systems of interest.
-We refer to our protocol as "symmetry-adjusted classical shadows," as it mitigates errors by adjusting estimators according to how known symmetries are corrupted under those errors.
-As a concrete example, we highlight global \mathrmU(1) symmetry, which manifests in fermions as particle number and in spins as total magnetization, and illustrate their unification with respective classical-shadow protocols.
-One of our main results establishes rigorous error and sampling bounds under readout errors obeying minimal assumptions.
-Furthermore, to probe mitigation capabilities against a more comprehensive class of gate-level errors, we perform numerical experiments with a noise model derived from existing quantum processors.
-Our analytical and numerical results reveal symmetry-adjusted classical shadows as a flexible and low-cost strategy to mitigate errors from noisy quantum experiments in the ubiquitous presence of symmetry.
+Estimating expectation values is a key subroutine in quantum algorithms.
+Near-term implementations face two major challenges: a limited number of samples required to learn a large collection of observables, and the accumulation of errors in devices without quantum error correction.
+To address these challenges simultaneously, we develop a quantum error-mitigation strategy called symmetry-adjusted classical shadows, by adjusting classical-shadow tomography according to how symmetries are corrupted by device errors.
+As a concrete example, we highlight global \mathrmU(1) symmetry, which manifests in fermions as particle number and in spins as total magnetization, and illustrate their group-theoretic unification with respective classical-shadow protocols.
+We establish rigorous sampling bounds under readout errors obeying minimal assumptions, and perform numerical experiments with a more comprehensive model of gate-level errors derived from existing quantum processors.
+Our results reveal symmetry-adjusted classical shadows as a low-cost strategy to mitigate errors from noisy quantum experiments in the ubiquitous presence of symmetry.

 - Quantum simulation of exact electron dynamics can be more efficient than classical mean-field methodsRyan Babbush , William J Huggins , Dominic W Berry , Shu Fay Ung , Andrew Zhao , David R Reichman , Hartmut Neven , Andrew D Baczewski , and Joonho LeeNature Communications, 2023